 The portfolio fulfills the Comprehensive Examination requirement as the final evaluation tool for the Master of Arts degree in School Library Studies from the University of Northern Iowa.
 The portfolio should be presented to the faculty early in the term that graduation is expected.

 This portfolio is to demonstrate the candidate's competence in the areas studied in the program; the student determines which content to use that will illustrate the level of competence in each of the areas listed below.
 The Vision Statement section will consist of the statement and the reflection about the vision statement.
-For each of the four roles a teacher librarian assumes, there should be approximately three exhibits of work you have done.
-It is acceptable to include articles from books, journals or websites, but these must be linked to your practice.
-The exhibits should be briefly identified, but APA citations are not required.
-Each exhibit should be a demonstration of competence.
+For each of the four roles a teacher librarian assumes (as defined in Empowering Learners), there should be approximately three artifacts of work you have done.
+The beginning portfolio you started in the Introduction course may provide your structure with reflections revised to demonstrate your learning and connections to your artifacts.
+Exhibits in the final portfolio are original artifacts of what you have created or adapted through your coursework and experiences.
+Examples may include, but are not limited to your policy manual, collection management projects, school library website, practicum lesson, practicum inquiry guide, reference pathfinder, text sets, etc. The exhibits should be listed with a link and briefly identified, but APA citations are not required.
 The exhibits for any area (such as the teacher role) should be tied together with one reflection.
 Reflective writing does not describe the exhibits; rather it shows how you have thought through that particular role and how the exhibit demonstrates a part of the role.
 In writing the reflections, it may be useful to think about:

 What do I know about this now that I did not know before?